Ivan Lyudnikov: Operation Bagration

 The Red Army performed attack Operation Bagration (named for the Russian commander in the Patriotic war of 1812).
-At the time, Lydnikov was in command of 39 Army at the 3rd Belorussian Front.
+At the time, Lyudnikov was in command of 39 Army at the 3rd Belorussian Front.
 Together with 43 Army of the 1st Baltic Front, Army general Beloborodov made an attack operation against German forces in June 1944.
 This operation is also known as Vitebsk–Orsha Offensive or Vitebsk Orsha pocket.
 This operation resulted in liberation of 447 settlements in 4 days, including Vitebsk and Orsha.

 Baltic Offensive

-On the decision of General Headquarters, the authority of 39 Army was temporarily delegated to 1st Baltic front to take part in the Baltic Offensive.
+On the decision of General Headquarters, the authority of 39 Army was temporarily delegated to 1st Baltic Front to take part in the Baltic Offensive.
 The army was given the combat mission of seizing the Daugavpils–Pabradė line and further developing an offensive on Kaunas and Šiauliai.
 Daugavpils was liberated on 27 July, and then Panevėžys and Šiauliai.
 Kaunas was liberated on 1 August and the army came to the Raseiniai–Suwałki line, positions suitable to defense north of Neman at the borders of East Prussia.
 Lyudnikov's forces received the tactical task of capturing the well-equipped town of Tauragė, which allowed them to block the enemy's main path from Tilsit across the Neman.
 Army troops seized Tauragė and on 9 October crossed the border of the German reich, entering Augstogallen.
 The army had advanced 150 km in 6 days of attacks.